Connecticut Health Foundation Inc

 Key Staff

 Tiffany Donelson, President & CEO – Oversees all foundation operations including grantmaking, policy advancement, and leadership development.
-Donelson stated: "Our vision is for Connecticut to be a state where all pregnant people of color have the opportunity to have a healthy pregnancy, birth, and start to parenthood."
+Donelson stated: "Our vision is for Connecticut to be a state where all pregnant people of colour have the opportunity to have a healthy pregnancy, birth, and start to parenthood."

 Sabrina Selk, Director of Policy – Oversees policy agenda; collaborates with grantees and policymakers